Mary, Did You Know?: Jordan Smith (2015)

 In 2015, Jordan Smith performed the song on the season nine finals of The Voice (U.S.).
-This version debuted and peaked at number 24 on Billboards Hot 100 chart and at v two on its Holiday 100 chart in the week ending January 2, 2016.
+This version debuted and peaked at number 24 on Billboards Hot 100 chart and at number 2 on its Holiday 100 chart.

 Zara Larsson (2017)

 In 2017, Zara Larsson's cover of the song was included in the soundtrack to the film The Star, released on October 27, 2017.
 The cover went on to peak at number 55 on the Swedish charts during the 2018 holiday period, making another appearance for one week in 2019 at number 87.

 Carrie Underwood (2020)

 In 2020, Carrie Underwood included the song as the eighth track on her debut Christmas album, My Gift.
 Underwood's version charted on Billboards Hot Christian Songs, peaking at number 31.
 Underwood performed the song on The Kelly Clarkson Show.

 Dolly Parton (2020)

 In 2020, Dolly Parton covered the song on her album A Holly Dolly Christmas.
 It was released as the first single from the album on August 21, 2020.
 Parton performed the song for the first time during a livestream event on Amazon Music on November 13, 2020.
 She also performed the song during NBC's annual Christmas in Rockefeller Center tree-lighting ceremony on December 2 and again during her CBS special A Holly Dolly Christmas on December 6.
 Parton's version of the song peaked at number 49 on the Billboard Hot Christian Songs chart and number 18 on the Billboard Christian Digital Song Sales chart.